deviun/just-mongo/README.md

 ## Feature compatibility

-Just-Mongo 2 uses the new version of mongodb.
+Just-Mongo 2 has new possibilities of mongodb.
-Please, read next posts:
+Please, note this:

  - https://docs.mongodb.com/manual/reference/command/setFeatureCompatibilityVersion/